muskan-gupta01/Amazon-Sales-Dashboard/README.md

 ---

-## ⭐ If you found this project useful, consider giving this repository a Star.
+## ⭐ If you found this project helpful, please consider giving this repository a Star.